MAKS-IT-COM/maksit-core/README.md

 1. **JWS Creation**:
  - Sign string or object payloads using an RSA key and JWK.
  - Produces a JWS message containing the protected header, payload, and signature.
+ - Supports generic protected header and payload types.
+ - Automatically sets the `Algorithm` property to `RS256` in the protected header.
+ - Sets either the `KeyId` or the full `Jwk` in the protected header, depending on the presence of `KeyId`.

 ---